About the Blog:

 About the Engineer:

-At this point I’m 27 and married to a woman better than I deserve.
-We live a quiet frugal lifestyle in Portland, Oregon.
+At this point I’m 28 I live in live in Portland, Oregon and am married to a woman better than I deserve.

 That Blaster’s got nothin’ on these guns.